 Out of hours medical cover is provided by the on-call GP consortium.
+A team of Clinical Site Managers provides out of hours senior nursing support.

 External Consultants

 There are a number of consultants who hold clinics at The Children's Trust and these include orthopaedics, audiology, ophthalmology and psychiatry.